Greedysky/TTKMusicPlayer/README.md

 -------
  * This file is part of the TTK Music Player project.
  * Copyright (c) 2015 - 2017 Greedysky Studio.
- * All rights reserved!
- * Redistribution and use of the source code or any derivative.
- * Works are strictly forbiden.
  * Mail: greedysky@163.com.

 How To Contribute